 Thank you, Alice Dunn and Valerie Perkins, for your tireless work and your weekly updates!
 Click on any photos to enlarge.
 Also, you can check out photo galleries from Joe Turner here.
-October 17 Update from your Construction Oversight Group (COG) More and more finishes: the cabinets are being installed!
-Here’s the view of the … Continued
+November 7 Update from your Construction Oversight Group (COG) Hear Ye, Hear Ye!
+All hands on deck for the big Move-Back-In!
+We are … Continued

 Director of Music Vivian Montgomery’s Music Notes are published in the weekly order of service and here at follen.org.
 Music Notes for October 20: Finally, we get to hear our Children’s and Youth Choirs sing, for the first time this year!
 Children’s Choir will stay with us through the silence, but first regaling us with … Continued